miraculous234/PayShield-AI/README.md

 1440 min
 ```

-The trained model predicts the expected success probability for each interval.
+The trained model predicts the expected success probability for each option.

-The highest-probability option becomes the recommended retry window.
+The strongest predicted option becomes the recommended retry window.

-Example interface:
+The interface can show:

 ```text
 Retry Time       Predicted Success